 Cholesterol has little role to play in triggering CVD.
 Inflammation is the main root of heart disease in people.
 Here is how it happens.
 Minor injuries in the arterial lining become inflamed.
-As a result LDL cholesterol, nutrients and other things get stuck at area that build up and expand the inflammation and turn to plague.
+As a result LDL cholesterol, nutrients and other things get stuck at an area that builds up and expands the inflammation and turns to the plague.
 They prevent the blood flow to the heart/brain leading to heart disease or brain stroke.

 Myth: Statins can extend your life.

 Fact: Another contradictory topic that needs the right evidence.

 There is not much difference in death rates between those who are under statins and those who are not.
 In the PROSPER study, women who used statin showed a small reduction in mortality.
 However, it was offset by a set of deaths due to cancer so the overall gain in terms of lives is pretty much zero.